 Time to then call in the plasterers.
 Thanks to Anthony and Adam for this!
 They also rendered the area between the base of the plasterboard and concrete floor in a concrete render.

-We are still working on the internals, putting tiles on the walls, door frames and doors, air conditioning in the conditioning room, building a bar and a deck area for the BBQ and for Paul & I to sit on and watch the sunset from our rocking chairs!
-We have recently doubled the capacity to 400L (2.5 BBL) and will be tackling the decking next.
+One day I will be building a bar and a deck area for the BBQ and for Paul & I to sit on and watch the sunset from our rocking chairs!

 © 2020.
 All rights reserved